 PROC SURVEYSELECT DATA=sashelp.bmimen OUT=BMI METHOD=SRS SAMPSIZE=10 SEED=1234567; RUN; data bmimen1 (keep=age bmi Category); format age bmi category; Length category $20.; set bmi; age=int(age); if (bmi < 18.5) then Category='underweight'; else if (bmi < 18.5) AND (bmi < 25) then Category='healthy weight '; else if (bmi >=25) AND (bmi < 30) then Category='overweight'; else if (bmi >=30) then category="obesity"; run;

 We can see the counts under each category and the number of missing values using the Proc Freq procedure.

-Now, we will use the retain statement to place the category variable at the end of the output dataset and reorder variables as age, BMI, category.
+Now, we will use the retain statement to place the category variable at the end of the output dataset and reorder variables such as age, BMI, and category.

 data bmimen1 (keep=age bmi Category); retain age bmi category; Length category $20.; set bmi; age=int(age); if (bmi < 18.5) then Category='underweight'; else if (bmi > 18.5) AND (bmi > 25) then Category='healthy weight '; else if (bmi >= 25) AND (bmi < 30) then Category='overweight'; else if (bmi >= 30) then category="obesity"; run;